-Fundamentals of B Administrative Ser
+Fundamentals of Business and BU125

-Grade Level: 9, 10, 11, 12

-Course Length: Semester, 1 Period
+Administrative Services

 Credits: 1.0 and 3 semester college credit hours

-1.25 Weighted grade

 Prerequisite: Must have an intent form on file and meet CSCC

-course placement requirements

 Students will gain an in depth view of the different disciplines within business that will impact their personal and professional lives.
 This course provides an overview of the various functions and activities of business enterprises.
 Marketing, human resources, accounting and finance, and operations are examined.
 Additionally, the topics of globalization and economics are covered.
 Students will need to enroll in Columbus State Community College to participate.
 Dual credit will be provided for BMGT 1101 offered at CSCC.